razmik/demand_forecast_walmart/README.md

 Script to load data: `favorita/load_data.py`
 Script to engineer features: `favorita/feature_extractor.py`
 Script to evaluate: `favorita/evaluation.py`
+!Important: Please create a config.py file in your environment indicating the root folder for the dataset.

 6. Hyper-parameter search.
 Random Search and Grid Search scripts for LGBM can be found at `favorita/base_lgb_model_random_search.py`.